Apache Iceberg, Catalog Management, REST Catalog, Apache Polaris, AWS Glue, Project Nessie, Data Governance

 AWS Glue is suitable when:

-• You prefer managed services over self-hosted solutions
+• You prefer fully managed services over self-hosted solutions

-• Integration with AWS analytics services is valuable
+• Integration with AWS analytics services (Athena, EMR, Redshift Spectrum) is critical

 Project Nessie excels when:

-• Audit trails and experimentation workflows are important
+• Audit trails and safe experimentation workflows are important

 Summary

-Iceberg catalogs are foundational to successful data lake implementations, and the choice between Hive Metastore, AWS Glue, and Project Nessie significantly impacts your platform's capabilities and operational characteristics.
+Iceberg catalogs are foundational to successful data lake implementations, and the choice between REST Catalog, Hive Metastore, AWS Glue, JDBC Catalog, and Project Nessie significantly impacts your platform's capabilities and operational characteristics.

-Hive Metastore offers broad compatibility and maturity but requires infrastructure management.
-AWS Glue provides serverless convenience within the AWS ecosystem, ideal for cloud-native architectures.
-Project Nessie introduces powerful versioning semantics, enabling advanced workflows at the cost of increased conceptual complexity.
+Hive Metastore offers broad compatibility and maturity but requires infrastructure management, best for existing Hadoop environments.
+AWS Glue provides serverless convenience within the AWS ecosystem, ideal for AWS-native architectures.
+JDBC Catalog offers a lightweight option for simpler deployments.
+Project Nessie introduces powerful Git-like versioning semantics, enabling advanced workflows like isolated environments and multi-table transactions, at the cost of increased operational complexity.

-For streaming workloads, catalog performance under frequent commits and multi-writer scenarios becomes critical.
-Integration with governance platforms helps maintain visibility and control as catalog complexity grows.
+For streaming workloads (covered in Streaming to Lakehouse Tables), catalog performance under frequent commits and multi-writer scenarios becomes critical.
+Integration with governance platforms like Conduktor helps maintain visibility and control as catalog complexity grows, particularly for Kafka-based data pipelines.

 Sources and References